This issue can occur if either of the following is true:

 You can connect a portable music player to your Xbox 360 console to listen to music as you play Xbox 360 games.
-However, your Xbox 360 console does not support all music formats or all portable music players.
-You cannot play copyright-protected music from certain services, such as Apple iTunes.
-To play unprotected advanced audio coding (AAC) music from an Apple iPod, use your Xbox Live Free or Gold Membership to download the Optional Media Update from Xbox Live.
+However, your Xbox 360 console doesn’t support all music formats or all portable music players.
+You can’t play copyright-protected music from certain services, such as Apple iTunes.
+To play unprotected AAC music from an Apple iPod, use your Xbox Live Gold membership to download the Optional Media Update from Xbox Live.
 (See How to listen to music on your console.)

 You can only download and install the AAC codec once per gamer profile.
 For example, consider the following scenario: